Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Acknowledgments

-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF2019R1A2C208906213).
-The approval for the user studies was granted by Seoul National University IRB (IRB No. 2108/004-003).
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2023R1A2C200520911) and the SNU-Global Excellence Research Center establishment project.
+This work was also supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [NO.2021-0-01343, Artificial Intelligence Graduate School Program (Seoul National University)].
+The ICT at Seoul National University provided research facilities for this study.
+Hyeon Jeon is in part supported by Google Ph.D.
+Fellowship.
+Ghulam Jilani Quadri was supported in part by NSF CNS \#2127309 to the Computing Research Association for the CIFellows Project.